Overview: What We Do

 - Random Acts of Kindness funds to remove obstacles facing individual students.

-- Community activity that increases support for public education and teachers.
+- Thank a Teacher Day and other community activity that increases support for public education and teachers.

 Excellence and Equity highlighted at 2017 Grants Award Luncheon